garrandall/popular-music-data/tracks/you-re-the-only-woman--you---i--ambrosia.md

 Take you far from this place and time

-Because you and i been in love too long
+Because you and I been in love too long
 To worry 'bout tomorrow
 Here's a place where we both belong
 I know you're the only woman I’ve been dreamin' of